jveillet/tentacles-dashboard/README.md

 ## Contributing

-Thanks for thinking about contributing!
+Thank you for thinking about contributing!
 Contributors are always welcome! :thumbsup:

-There are different ways to contibute:
+There is no wrong way to contribute, and there are many ways you can participate:

-* Documentation
+* Writing documentation
-* Fixing bugs
+* Squashing bugs
 * Implementing new features
-* Adding tests
+* Adding or updating tests
+* Suggesting new features or things to improve

 ### Bugs